Reblexis/rubik-solver/README.md

 ## Limitations

-- The solver does not use pattern databases or extensive precomputation.
 - It does not guarantee finding the optimal (shortest) solution.
 - Performance may vary depending on the initial scramble and the chosen time limit.